 It is not usually necessary to have a follow-up treatment less than a week after the initial one, as your body needs time to adjust to the first treatment.

 Before any animal practitioner can treat your animal, he/she needs veterinary approval – it is against the law for anyone apart from the vet or owner to undertake treatment of an animal.
 Only veterinarians can carry out surgery or any other invasive treatment e.g., administering injections unless they instruct someone to do so.
-All McTimoney-Corley Animal Spinal Therapists, should request that you ask for your vet’s permission first.
+All McTimoney-Corley Animal Skeletal Therapists, should request that you ask for your vet’s permission first.
 You may be asked to sign a disclaimer to say that you have done this – this is both for your animal’s and the practitioner’s protection.

-On arrival the Spinal Therapist will ask a wide variety of questions, regarding any worries, concerns or problems you have experienced in relation to your animal.
+On arrival the Skeletal Therapist will ask a wide variety of questions, regarding any worries, concerns or problems you have experienced in relation to your animal.
 They may also ask questions regarding age, breed, feeding regime, worming, inoculations, past treatment, illnesses, temperament, behaviour, fitness program, amount and type of exercise etc. A background history helps to identify what might be causing a particular back problem e.g., a past trauma where the animal had a bad fall may direct their attention to a particular part of your animal’s spine.
 It is likely that they will request to see your animal move at walk and/or a faster pace, to identify any lameness and possible gait abnormalities.
 Horse owners may be requested to ride their horses, especially if the owner has experienced problems whilst riding.

-The Spinal Therapist will then begin to examine your animal more thoroughly firstly to identify any abnormalities e.g., lumps, bumps, old injuries, muscle wastage etc. They may record their findings before, during and after the treatment session using a triplicate receipt pad, such as the one shown here.
+The Skeletal Therapist will then begin to examine your animal more thoroughly firstly to identify any abnormalities e.g., lumps, bumps, old injuries, muscle wastage etc. They may record their findings before, during and after the treatment session using a triplicate receipt pad, such as the one shown here.

 They will give the top copy to the client, the second copy will be for the vet and the third for the therapist’s own records.
 They will then use their palpation skills to feel for muscle tension, spasms, pain and skeletal misalignments in the spinal area, which may indicate that nerves could be affected and therefore, not functioning properly.
 Besides palpating the spine, they will also check joints for appropriate range of motion.

-After assessing your animal properly, the Spinal Therapist will then begin to apply appropriate adjustments.
+After assessing your animal properly, the Skeletal Therapist will then begin to apply appropriate adjustments.
 These adjustments help to relieve pressure on the nerves, free-up muscle tension/spasm and enable re-alignment of the spine thereby reducing pain.
 This allows the body to function normally, to its optimum, so it is free to heal itself.

-After treatment the Spinal Therapist will recommend that your animal is rested for a stated number of days.
+After treatment the Skeletal Therapist will recommend that your animal is rested for a stated number of days.
 Horse owners will be advised not to ride for a recommended number of days, although alternative types of exercise may be optional.
 There is usually no restriction on turnout time.